 For more Ideas, visit www.morganstanley.com/ideas

-Welcome to Thoughts in the Market.
+Welcome to Thoughts of the Market.
 I'm Andrew Sheets, Chief Cross Asset Strategist for Morgan Stanley.
 Along with my colleagues, bringing you a variety of perspectives, I'll be talking about trends across the global investment landscape and how we put those ideas together.
-It's Friday, June 19th, at 2p.m. in London.
+It's Friday, June 5th, at 2pm in London.

 Thanks for listening.
 If you enjoy Thoughts on the Market, please take a moment to rate and review us on the Apple Podcasts App.
 It helps more people find the show.